AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/quiz-insert-questions.md

 Perform the following steps to insert questions into a quiz:

 1. Choose the desired question type from the **Questions** dropdown menu in the toolbar.
-Based on your requirements, you can add questions using any of the four available formats: True or False, Single correct, Multiple correct and Match the following as shown below.
+Based on your requirements, you can add questions using any of the four available formats: True or False, Single correct, Multiple correct, Match the following and Short answer as shown below.
 For more details, view [Question types](#question-types).

     ![](assets/question-types.png){width="650" align="left"}